FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    The insert size plot is an histogram of the distribution of the length of DNA betwen the two sequencing reads (paired-end sequencing).
 The x-axis represents the insert size (length of DNA between the paired reads).
 This size can vary depending on how the DNA was fragmented and prepared for sequencing.
 The y-axis shows the frequency or count of read pairs for each insert size.
 Each line corresponds to a unique sample. <br/>

 Generally, a well-conducted ATAC-seq experiment is expected to produce a plot showing the distribution of fragment sizes with a pattern of decreasing, periodic peaks.
-These peaks correspond to regions without nucleosomes (NFR), which are typically less than 120 base pairs, and regions with mono-, di-, and tri-nucleosomes, approximately at 200, 400, and 600 base pairs, respectively.
+These peaks correspond to regions without nucleosomes, also called Nucleosome Free Regions (NFR), which are typically less than 120 base pairs, and regions with mono-, di-, and tri-nucleosomes, approximately at 200, 400, and 600 base pairs, respectively.
 Deviations from the expected pattern, like multiple peaks or a very broad distribution, can indicate issues such as DNA fragmentation problems or contamination.
 In this example, it is the classical ATAC-seq pattern with nucleosome free peak, dinucleosome peak, trinucleosome peak, etc.

    NB: The oscillation of the insert size is due to the DNA helix shape (double stranded) including a major and minor group wrapped around each other.
 The enzyme has a preference for one of the groups.